General Terms and Conditions

 By ship (arrival in Olbia or Golfo Aranci)

-• with SARDINIA FERRIES with departure from Livorno (the evening before) and arrival in Golfo Aranci.
+• with SARDINIA FERRIES with departure from Livorno (the night before) and arrival in Golfo Aranci.

 By air (arrival in Olbia)

-• AIRITALY, EASYJET or other companies, with departures from the main Italian cities
+• AEROITALIA, EASYJET, VOLOTEA or other companies, with departures from major Italian and foreign cities

 Olbia > Palau

-Palau is 50 km from Olbia, these are the means of transport (journey time about 1 hour):
+Palau is 50 km from Olbia, these are the means of transportation (route duration about 1 hour):

-• from Olbia port (maritime station), regular ARST bus service.
+• From Olbia port (maritime station), regular ARST bus .
 Price about 3 Euro

-• from Olbia centre (bus station), ARST bus service with departures every hour
+• from Olbia center (bus station), regular ARST buses with departures every hour

-- bus services every hour to Olbia centre
+- bus services every hour to Olbia center

 Palau > La Maddalena

-From Palau to La Maddalena regular ferry (about 15 minutes).
+Palau to La Maddalena scheduled ferry (about 15 minutes) - ticket at ticket office before boarding.

 La Maddalena > Caprera Base

-Every Saturday in La Maddalena at 13:45, on the Lungomare via Amendola, motorboat Apollo II with a CVC sign will take the students to Caprera (meeting point 10/15 minutes before).
-Before 1 May and after 31 October, the motorboat will be replaced by a bus, same time and meeting point.
+Every Saturday in La Maddalena 1:45 p.m., on the Waterfront via Amendola, motorboat Apollo II departure with a CVC sign will transport students to Caprera (meet 10/15 minutes before).
+Before May 1 and after October 31, the motorboat will be replaced by bus, same time and meeting point.

-If you arrive late, from La Maddalena you can call a taxi (see contact details under Useful Phones - average price 23/30 Euro or more).
+If you arrive late, from La Maddalena you can call a cab (see contact details among Useful Phones - average price 30/40 Euro or more).

-The Centro Velico Caprera does not organise group trips but points out the existence of a Facebook page dedicated to arrivals and departures so that participants can organise their trip better.
+The Centro Velico Caprera does not organize group trips but points out the existence of a Facebook Page dedicated to arrivals and departures so that participants can make the best travel arrangements.

-Access is only allowed up to the gate of the Precrociera dock, from there you wait for the arrival of the other students with the ferry from La Maddalena.
-For the duration of the course you will not have the opportunity to use it.
+Access is allowed only as far as the gate to the Precruise dock, from there you wait for other students to arrive by ferry from La Maddalena.
+For the duration of the course you will have no opportunity to use it.
+For those arriving by car it is recommended to leave it in Palau.

-• The base has three settlements on the south coast of the island:
+The base has 3 settlements on the south coast of the island:

-• Punta Coda where initiation courses are usually held.
+• Punta Coda where drift initiation courses usually stay (separate women's and men's dorms)

-• Refinement, where other dInghy courses or cabin cruisers usually stay
+• Perfection, where they usually house other drift or cabin cruisers (mixed huts)

-• Pre-cruise, where the cabin courses usually stay.
+• Pre-cruise, where the Cabin courses (mixed huts) usually stay.

-When disembarking from the ferry, the students of each course are assembled and assigned a place in the dormitories.
-You will take possession of your sleeping place, dressed appropriately for the swimming and scuba diving test (dInghy initiation courses) or for the activity on the boats.
-You will then be assembled in the classroom to receive instructions from the Chief of Instructors (Shift Leader) and base staff.
+Upon disembarkation from the ferry, students from each course are assembled and assigned their places in the dormitories.
+You will take possession of your berth, dressed appropriately for the swimming and sculling test (drift initiation courses) or for the activity on the boats.
+You will then be assembled in the classroom to receive instruction from the Chief of Instructors (Shift Leader) and base staff.

 There are individual safety boxes in the Punta Coda Initiation settlement.
-You will be given the key against a deposit of 50 Euro.
+You will be given a key upon deposit of 50 Euro.
 In the other settlements there are collective safes.
-The school is not liable for the theft of items left unattended.
+The School is not liable for theft of items left unattended.
 Avoid bringing valuables or excessive amounts of money.

-Life on Caprera is regulated by the following timetable:
+Life on Caprera is governed by the following schedules :

 06.30 wake up